-- Teams in all events EXCEPT Masters, Curling Club Championships, and Mixed can sign a fifth player.
-Fifth players may not be recognized at events past the provincial level and it is the team's responsibility to ensure that all team members are aware of the rules for events that continue past the provincial level. - A fifth player can be signed at any time provided they are a member of an affiliated club in the province, sign the appropriate form, and pay the required fees. - Fifth players are considered full members of the team for the provincial events and can play in any position.
+Teams in all events EXCEPT Mixed and Mixed Doubles can sign a fifth player.
+Fifth players may not be recognized at events past the provincial level.
+It is the team's responsibility to ensure that all team members are aware of the rules for events that continue past the provincial level.

-• Fifth players cannot be a member of another team in the event, regardless of whether the fifth player came from a team eliminated from play in the event.
+- A fifth player can be signed at any time provided they are a member of an affiliated club in the province, sign the appropriate form, and pay the required fees. - Fifth players are considered full members of the team for the provincial events and can play in any position. - Fifth players cannot be a member of another team in the event, regardless of whether the fifth player came from a team eliminated from play in the event.